-- concrete exercises related to international youth work (for example, presentation of your organisation, elaboration of a youth exchange programme, phone calls with a partner, etc) - o knowledge and vocabulary of the European Youth in Action programme - basic grammar and general vocabulary to survive in an English speaking environment - o exercises and simulation games on intercultural teamwork - Methods: - o Focus on speaking English - o Short and varied exercises - o both individual work and small groups - Trainers: - Patty KEY : an English teacher, coming from Canada and living in Great Britain, specialized in teaching English to non-native speakers - o Denis MOREL (association Luciole), trainer specialised in intercultural learning .
+- o concrete exercises related to international youth work (for example, presentation of your organisation, elaboration of a youth exchange programme, phone calls with a partner, etc) - o knowledge and vocabulary of the European Youth in Action programme - basic grammar and general vocabulary to survive in an English speaking environment - o exercises and simulation games on intercultural teamwork

+• Methods:

+- o Focus on speaking English

+- o Short and varied exercises

+- o both individual work and small groups

+Trainers:

+- o Patty KEY: an English teacher, coming from Canada and living in Great Britain, specialized in teaching English to non-native speakers - o Emmanuel BECKER, French, counsellor for Youth and non formal education, regional governmental administration for Youth in Lower Normandy.

-Preference will be given to candidates involved in a project under the Youth in action programme who will rapidly need to speak English for implementing that activity
+Preference will be given to candidates involved in a project under the Youth in action programme who will rapidly need to speak English for implementing that activity.